PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
+The 291-line singleton-safe layout Transpose→Reshape canonicalization moved unchanged into `passes/singleton_reshape_layout.py`.
+Canonical/generalized singleton memory-order equivalence, dynamic batch preservation, shape/constant side-input remapping, and the quantized Logistic→Concat(axis=1) protection remain intact.
+The old and new function ASTs are identical, all five production call sites remain in place through a thin compatibility wrapper, and the family ownership contract includes the implementation.

+Sequential verification completed with:

+- `9 passed` for positive singleton-channel/spatial/moved-axis/dynamic-batch
+  variants and non-singleton/dynamic-signature rejection;
+- `1 passed` for the updated ownership contract;
+- `1105 passed, 5 deselected, 2 warnings in 144.25s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should migrate this rewrite to differential index and `LayoutState`, add a stable transactional runner and exact Transpose guard, and replace all five raw production calls.
+Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,